PHYSIOTHERAPY AT BROULEE

 HOW LONG IS THE APPOINTMENT?

-The first appointment is usually 45 minutes, although womens health assessments are 60 minutes.
+The first appointment is usually 45 minutes.
 This allows a thorough assessment of your movement.
 Follow up appointments are around 30 minutes.
 During this time the physiotherapist will have only you to focus on, to ensure the best quality care.

 WHAT SHOULD I WEAR?